kreier/T300/README.md

 - PWM motor control on pin 10 to 13
 - 1602 LCD display over I2C on pin 2 and 3 SDA SCL
 - MPU6050 gyroscope for location control on I2C
+- Ultrasonic distance with pin 7 (trigger) and pin 8 (echo/response)
-- IR encoder for one axis on pin A4 and A5
+- PS2X controller at pin 5 SC, 6 CLK, A4 DAT and A5 CMD

 ## Materials